 Other Car Loan Term Considerations

-Explore all of your options!
+Explore all of your options.
 Use a car loan calculator to help you go through all the numbers.
 First, find out what the interest rate options are per length of the car loan.
 Then input the length of the car loan with the coordinating interest rate into the car loan calculator.
 Write down all the loan payment amounts.

 It is easy to see there are many more pros to a short-term loan than cons.
 Please keep in mind there is no perfect car loan for everyone.
 Everyone has a different story and different circumstances.
-The most common auto loan is now averaging more than 60 months.
-Cars are becoming more and more expensive making a short-term loan more and more difficult to afford.
-Budgeting properly can be a game changer for your entire future.
-Choosing the right car loan length can help get you to financial freedom.
+The most common auto loan is now averaging more than 65 months.